avielGim/Mini_projects_cpp/README.md

 # cpp

-These tasks are given by the cpp course
+These assignments are given by the cpp course